-According to a recent study by the Center for Food Integrity, 44% of consumers distrust the food manufacturing industry.
+According to a recent Center for Food Integrity study, 44% of consumers distrust the food manufacturing industry.
 The good news is that 64% of consumers showed interest in learning more about the food they consume daily.
-It isn’t enough to know what you are eating, consumers want to understand how it was made, by whom, and even the intention behind why.
+It isn’t enough to know what you’re eating.
+Consumers want to understand how, you make your product, with whom, and why.
 Transparency lends a sense of trust, encouraging a consumer to want to invest in learning more.
-That small investment by the customer (even a simple effort to scan a QR code or Google a company website) can establish a sense of ownership and allow the consumer to begin identifying with your brand.
+That small customer investment can establish a sense of ownership and allow the consumer to begin identifying with your brand.

-To achieve this type of consumer response, your products' safety and quality must be understood and verified.
+You must make your customers understand and be able to verify your product’s safety and quality.
 Technology investments must provide visibility into the data about their suppliers, locations, and the ingredients produced at each facility.
-The associated documentation should be digitized, and communication and collaboration should be tracked.
+You should digitize all associated documentation to track communication and collaboration.
 Business insight should drive process improvement, and everything should be immediately auditable from a compliance standpoint.

-Here are three areas in which your company can leverage its investment in technology to improve transparency within your customer base.
+There are three areas where your company can leverage its investment in technology to improve transparency within your customer base.

-It is also essential to define the boundaries from which you’ve developed your product.
+Defining the boundaries from which you’ve developed your product is also essential.
 These can include allergens, antibiotics, GMOs, or other ingredients you may want to disassociate from for one reason or another.
 These boundaries will further define the purpose of your product and allow you to differentiate yourself from the competition.
-Label real estate is usually quite limited, so be sure to include only what is necessary.
+Label real estate is usually quite limited, so only include what’s necessary.
 In the end, customers will appreciate the transparency.

-Many customers will be interested in how your food product was made.
-You took great care to manufacture the product, so it should come as no surprise that your customers would likely find these processes interesting as well.
-Providing this type of insight into your production, quality assurance, and safety practices can raise awareness and trust for the end-user.
-Being able to see the standards, measures, and procedures used by the organization to achieve a specific level of compliance will provide evidence of traceability.
+Many customers will be interested in how you make your food product.
+You took great care to manufacture the product, so it should be no surprise that your customers would likely find these processes interesting.
+Providing insight into your production, quality assurance, and safety practices can raise the awareness and trust of the end-user.
+Seeing the standards, measures, and procedures used by the organization to achieve a specific level of compliance will provide evidence of traceability.
 A simple and effective way to communicate these efforts is through a short-form video posted on social media.
 A short tour of your facility, a quick overview of your processes, and some simple quotes by your leadership team members can create a sense of purpose and mission that customers can get behind.

-Promote the fact that your suppliers carry out appropriate quality assurance procedures and testing measures.
-Speak to how they comply with all federal and local regulations such as the various Food Safety Modernization Act (FSMA) rules and employ Good Manufacturing Practices (GMPs).
-It is essential to convey a shared vision or mission for the customer.
-Show your customers you are responsible for ensuring the quality and consistency of the ingredients you use and that you are working together with your suppliers to create safe and meaningful products.
+Promote that your suppliers carry out appropriate quality assurance procedures and testing measures.
+Speak about how they comply with all federal and local regulations, such as the various Food Safety Modernization Act (FSMA) rules, and employ Good Manufacturing Practices (GMPs).
+It is essential to convey a shared vision or mission to the customer.
+Show your customers you are responsible for ensuring the quality and consistency of the ingredients you use and working with your suppliers to create safe and meaningful products.

-Food manufacturers should be proud of their customers, products, processes, and employees, and the right investment in technology will serve the needs of each for many years to come.
+Food manufacturers should be proud of their customers, products, processes, and employees, and the suitable investment in technology will serve the needs of each for many years to come.

 TraceGains helps food, supplement, and CPG manufacturers comply with any independent or regulatory standard.
-Even better, TraceGains digitizes and automates business processes for a secure and transparent supply chain, learn more about the TraceGains Product Suite here.
+Even better, TraceGains digitizes and automates business processes for a secure and transparent supply chain.